-- I try to date, but relationships never seem to go past a certain point.
+- Are you trying to date, but relationships never seem to go past a certain point?

-- I keep getting into the same kind of dysfunctional relationship over and over again.
+- Do you keep getting into the same kind of dysfunctional relationship over and over again?

-- It’s easy to have sex with others, but I can’t settle down into a committed relationship even though I really want to.
+- Is it easy to have sex with others, but hard to settle down into a committed relationship even though you really want to?

 These kinds of relationship difficulties tend to be temporary and less problematic and usually do not require relationship counseling.
 However, if you find yourself repeating unhealthy patterns in your relationships, if you keep getting immobilized with fear of closeness or fear of getting hurt, or if sex and love have a hard time going together, then relationship counseling could be helpful.